leowu06/Quant_Finance_Project/Portfolio Analysis & Simulation/README.md

 ## **StockOptimisation**

-Takes a user-defined set of stock tickers and optimizes for the best risk-adjusted returns.
+Takes a user-defined set of stock tickers and optimizes for the best risk-adjusted returns (Sharpe ratio).
 - The core function is to algorithmically **change the weighting** of the investments in the portfolio.
 - The optimization process seeks the allocation that maximizes returns for a given level of risk (or minimizes risk for a given return target).